grro/pv_forecast/README.md

 To start your home appliance such as a dishwasher at the right time you may query the available execution time frames.
 In the example below the frames will be filtered considering the basic electricity consumption.
 Time frames will be considered only, if the solar power is higher than the basic electricity consumption.
 In the example an average basic consumption of 350 watt is expected.
-Based on the resulting time frames the best one is used to start the home appliances in a delayed way.
+Based on the resulting time frames the best one is used to start the home appliance in a delayed way.
 ```
 ...
 pogram_duration_hour = 3